 For the dough:

-500 g fine pastry flour
+- 500 g fine pastry flour

-150 g sugar
+- 150 g sugar

-150 g butter/margarine/pork lard
+- 150 g butter/margarine/pork lard

-1 sachet baking powder (about 13 g)
+- 1 sachet baking powder (about 13 g)

-200 g plain yoghurt
+- 200 g plain yoghurt

 For the filling:

-1½ kg apples, grated
+- 1½ kg apples, grated

-cinnamon and vanilla sugar to taste
+- cinnamon and vanilla sugar to taste

-If you are using butter, take it out of the fridge at least 30 minutes prior to dough making and let it soften.
+- If you are using butter, take it out of the fridge at least 30 minutes prior to dough making and let it soften.

-Grease a baking tray with butter, margarine or pork lard, and dust with flour.
+- Grease a baking tray with butter, margarine or pork lard, and dust with flour.
 Take the dough out of the mixing bowl and place on a floured rolling board.
-Divide the dough into halves.
-Roll out one half into a rectangle the size of your baking tray.
+Divide into halves.

+- Roll out one half of the dough into a rectangle the size of your baking tray.
 Remember to dust with more flour whenever the dough starts sticking to either the rolling pin or the board.
 Carefully roll the sheet of the dough onto the rolling pin and transfer into the baking tray.

-- Roll out the other half of the dough in the same manner as the first one, and transfer onto the apples.
-It does take some skill, granted, but you can always fix tears in the dough or empty spots by gently patching them with floured hands.
+- Roll out the other half of the dough and carefully transfer onto the apples.
+It does take some skill, but don’t dispair.
+You can always fix the tears in the dough by gently patching them up with your floured hands.

 I’m extremely lucky to have a friend whose parents are devoted gardeners in a remote village up in the mountains.
 They use no artificial fertilizers or chemicals, so some of their apples come with blemishes and imperfections, but the taste, smell and colour of their produce is second to none.